Brandon Moreno: UFC Flyweight Championship

-Post-Championship trilogy

 Moreno next faced Kai Kara-France in a rematch for the interim UFC Flyweight Championship on July 30, 2022, at UFC 277.
 He won the fight via TKO in the third round.
 The win also earned Moreno his third Fight of the Night award.
 Moreno received Crypto.com "Fan Bonus of the Night" awards paid in bitcoin of US$20,000 for second place.

 A fourth bout between Moreno and Deiveson Figueiredo for the undisputed UFC Flyweight Championship took place on January 21, 2023, at UFC 283, marking the first time in UFC history that two fighters fought each other for a fourth time.
 Moreno won the bout and undisputed title via technical knockout just before the fourth round after the ringside doctor stopped the fight due to Figueiredo's eye swelling shut.

+Moreno faced Alexandre Pantoja in a rematch on July 8, 2023, at UFC 290.
+Moreno came out on the losing end via split decision, losing the title.
+25 out of 30 media outlets scored the bout for Pantoja.
+This fight earned him the Fight of the Night award.

+Post championship

+Moreno was expected to face Amir Albazi at UFC Fight Night 237 on February 24, 2024.
+However, Albazi withdrew due to a neck injury and was replaced by former title challenger Brandon Royval.
+In a competitive bout, Moreno lost by split decision.
+13 out of 18 media outlets scored the bout for Royval.

+It was reported that the bout between Moreno and Amir Albazi was re-scheduled to take place on November 9, 2024 in the main event at UFC Fight Night 247.
+However, the bout was moved to November 2, 2024 at UFC Fight Night 246.
+Moreno won the fight by unanimous decision.

+Moreno faced Steve Erceg in the main event on April 5, 2025 at UFC on ESPN 64 in Mexico City.
+He won the fight by unanimous decision.

+Moreno is scheduled to face former Shooto Flyweight Champion Tatsuro Taira on December 6, 2025 at UFC 323.

+Submission grappling career

+Moreno competed at the first Combat Jiu-Jitsu Fight Night on February 22, 2019 in the bantamweight tournament.
+In the opening round, Moreno submitted Ryan Carroll via D'arce choke, then defeated Beau Brooks by TKO via strikes in the semi-finals.
+In the finals, Moreno faced Richard Alarcon.
+The bout went into overtime, where Alarcon defeated Moreno via fastest escape time.

 Personal life

 Moreno is a big fan of Funko Pop and is a dedicated Lego collector.
 He and his wife have three daughters.

-Also fluent in English, Moreno is an active member of the Spanish language mixed martial arts community, and hosts multiple podcasts in his native language.
+Moreno hosts Entre Asaltos, a Spanish-language MMA podcast.